ELGAS Knowledge Hub

 Call emergency services (111) immediately, from a safe location.

-Note that gas only produces hissing noise at higher flow rates, meaning a significant leak from the gas cylinder.
+Note that a gas leak only produces hissing noise at higher flow rates, meaning a significant gas leak from the gas cylinder.

 First, open windows and doors to ventilate the area then check near all of your gas appliances.